 Opioids bind to receptors in the brain, which result in a euphoric feeling.
 While this is effective in relieving pain, it also stimulates the release of dopamine in the nucleus accumbens, known as the ‘reward center of the brain.’
 The euphoric feeling of the opiates and the release of dopamine fuels the desire and motivation to continue using, exacerbating a never-ending cycle.

-If the receptors are not filled and remain empty, pain signals are sent and the desire to use again intensifies.
-Simultaneously, the release of excess dopamine is a signal for the brain to naturally produce less, resulting in an imbalance of neurotransmitters within the brain.
-A combination of the abundant opioid receptors and released dopamine creates a perfect environment for dependence, tolerance and cravings.
+If the receptors are not filled and remain empty, then pain signals are sent and the desire to use again intensifies.
+Simultaneously, the release of excess dopamine is a signal for the brain to naturally produce less dopamine, resulting in an imbalance of neurotransmitters within the brain.
+A combination of the abundant opioid receptors and released dopamine creates a perfect environment for dependence, tolerance, and cravings.

 NAD+ therapy has been clinically used since the 1960’s to help break free from chemical dependence.
 NAD+ is an all-natural, vitamin B derivative, with minimal side effects.

-The NAD Treatment Center often refers patients to trusted aftercare and sober living facilities to ensure the best recovery.
-Additionally, our Medical Director, Phillip Milgram, MD, has three different addiction counseling certifications from UCSD.
-As a recovering addict himself, he understands the struggles and challenges associated with recovery.
+The NAD Treatment Center often refers patients to trusted aftercare and sober living facilities to ensure the best recovery and rehab in San Diego.

 San Diego, CA 92103